 Convertkit vs. Mailchimp vs. MailerLite (The Ultimate Email Showdown)

 Are you ready to start building an email list?
-If so, you’re probably wondering if ConvertKit, MailChimp, or MailerLite is the right email service provider to use for your new or growing list.
+If so, you’re probably wondering which email service provider is best for you.

 If you want to hear more tool reviews and tips